mwyvr/hugo-smorg/README.md

 4. Developing / changing:

-Check `package.json` for a current list of available `npm run` scripts for building SCSS and more, or run the all-in-one script to launch Hugo in watch mode and another process to watch your SCSS files for changes:
+Check `package.json` for a current list of available `npm run` scripts for building SCSS and more, or run the all-in-one script `npm run dev` to launch Hugo in watch mode and start another process to watch your SCSS files for
+changes:

 	cd yoursite/themes/hugo-smorg
 	npm run dev